 Mr. El-Hage is an associate member of the UNESCO-PREV Chair.

-Larry Gbevlo-Lartey is Director of the African Centre for the Study and Research on Terrorism (ACSRT) and Special Representative of the African Union Chairperson for Counter-Terrorism Cooperation.
+Larry Gbevlo-Lartey is Executive Chairman of the Human Security Research Center.
 Holder of a master’s degree in international relations from the University of Ghana, a law degree and a bachelor’s degree in administration, Mr. Gbevlo-Lartey took part in various peace missions, including the United Nations Organization Mission in the Democratic Republic of the Congo (MONUC), the United Nations peacekeeping force in Croatia and in Bosnia and Herzegovina (UNPROFOR) and the United Nations Interim Force in Lebanon (UNIFIL).
 From 2009 to 2014, he worked as National Security Coordinator for Ghana.

 Mr. Gbevlo-Martey is an associate member of the UNESCO-PREV Chair.